Learn about your rights as a council ratepayer.

 Information for ratepayers

-In Victoria, council rate increases are limited by a cap set by the Minister for Local Government.
+In Victoria, council rate increases are limited by a cap set by the Minister for Local Government (or a higher cap approved by us).
 The minister sets a rate cap for each financial year, and can set a cap that applies to all councils, a group of councils or a single council.
 The rate cap is based on the consumer price index plus or minus any adjustments.